danielsaidi/PresentationKit/README.md

 }
 ```

-PresentationKit will create and inject new contexts when we present modals.
-This means that we only have to add our presentation strategy *once*, after which the presentation will apply to the entire app.
+PresentationKit will create and inject new contexts as we present modals.
+This means that we only have to add our presentation strategy *once*, except whein applying multiple presentations.
+See [getting-started][Getting-Started] for more info.

 PresentationKit also has an ``ErrorAlerter`` protocol that makes it easy to automatically present error alerts, and a ``NavigationContext`` that can be used to observe a navigation path.

-For more information, see the [getting-started guide][Getting-Started].
+For more information regarding more complex presentation strategies and functionality not covered by this guide, please see the [getting-started guide][Getting-Started].